jarczano/jarczano/README.md

 ### Seeking Opportunities

-I'm currently on the lookout for job as a software engineer.
+I'm currently on the lookout for job as a AI engineer.
 I'm eager to contribute to exciting projects and continue expanding my skills.

 ### Beyond Tech